 Following on from the Days of Action, Lancashire Police submitted a funding bid to Lancashire Partnership Against Crime (LANPAC) to have four gates installed to secure both ends of the two underpasses.
 However, the bid was unsuccessful as no match funding was available at the time.

-Determined to tackle the issues reported by tenants and residents, CGA approved funding for the four gates to be installed later this year.
+Determined to tackle the issues reported by tenants and residents, CGA approved funding for the four gates to be installed and in June 2025, the installation was completed.

 Since then, CGA and the Neighbourhood Policing Team have returned to Ashmoor Street to consult with tenants and residents about the gate installations.